PrabhjotKaurGosal/CV/README.md

 # About Me
 A seasoned engineer and a researcher.
 10+ years of experience in the automotive industry, specializing in the design and validation of the Advanced Driver Assistance Systems (ADAS).
 Dedicated researcher with a track record of patents and publications in Machine Learning, Deep Learning, Natural Language Processing, and ADAS domains.
 Proven team player in cross-functional settings, passionate about mentoring emerging engineers.

-Active Toastmasters International member for 6+ years, including 2 years as President and Vice President of Education.
-Enjoys public speaking and sharing knowledge with others.
+## Work Experience
+* General Motors, Warren, Michigan.
+  * Automated Driving Lead Software Platform Engineer.
+Oct 2021 - Present
+  * Automated Driving and Active Safety Subsystem Lead Engineer.
+Sep 2017 - Sept 2021
+  * Component Validation Engineer.
+Jan 2013 - Aug 2017
+  * For further deatils, refer to my [LinkedIn](https://www.linkedin.com/in/pkaur1/) profile

 ## Patents
 * [Driver monitoring system and method of operating the same](https://patents.google.com/patent/US10552695B1/en).
 U.S. Patent No. 10,552,695